owaits/ScreenMonkey.Help/reference/clipTypes/EffectsGenerator/CustomizingAnEffectsClip.md

 1. Click the button corresponding to the scheme color you wish to change (1, 2, 3 or 4).
 To change the background color click the "BG" button.
 To turn off the background (make it transparent), click the "Off" button.
 2. Select the color from the pop-up dialog.
 3. The preview window updates automatically with the new color scheme, you may have to wait a few seconds.
-4. Click "Apply Changes >>>" or close the Edit/Cue window to apply the changes to the effect.
+4. Click 'Apply Changes' or close the Edit/Cue window to apply the changes to the effect.

 ## To make changes to the effect speed

 6. The effect speed can be changed by altering the cycle time (also known as pulse time) of the effect.
-Longer cycle times mean that shapes have longer life-spans and the effect appears "slower".
+Longer cycle times mean that shapes have longer life-spans and the effect appears slower.
 Shorter cycle times make the effect quicker.
 7. Move the cycle time slider on the left of the Edit/Cue window until the desired speed is achieved.
-8. Click "Apply Changes >>>" or close the Edit/Cue window to apply the changes to the effect.
+8. Click 'Apply Changes' or close the Edit/Cue window to apply the changes to the effect.